DavidKoenig/catfeeder/README.md

 anywhere and build your own interface.

 This is a tutorial with software how to build your own automatic cat feeder controlled via a web interface.
 It is build with simple materials/ stuff that is simple available and cheap.
-You will need a little understand in electronic circles, Raspberry Pi and manual work.
+You will need a little understand in electronic circuits, Raspberry Pi and manual work.
 In other words, you need a leaning to be a maker.

 # How does it work?